top of page

 By becoming the coach I wish I had

-Most people come to professional coaching in one of two ways.
-They are either retired successful leaders who want to help others benefit from the wisdom of their experience or academics with a PhD in Organizational Psychology.
-I represent a compelling third option - a battle-scarred leader who has tripped, stumbled and fought a long, uphill battle to leadership success.
-Far from an organizational savant, my early adventures in responsibility made me a posterchild for ineffective ways lead.
-After years of humility, introspection and education, I learned a thing or two about what it takes to be a successful leader, capable of cultivating results and relationships at the same time.
+Most people venture into professional coaching through one of two avenues.
+They are either retired, accomplished leaders eager to share the wisdom of their experiences with others or academics with a doctorate in Organizational Psychology.
+I, however, represent a unique third option - a battle-scarred leader who stumbled, tripped, and fought an uphill battle to achieve leadership success.
+Far from being an organizational savant, my early ventures in leadership made me a posterchild for ineffective ways lead.
+After years of humility, introspection, and education, I learned a thing or two about what it truly takes to be a successful leader, capable of nurturing both results and relationships simultaneously.

-This is the story of my unlikely journey from novice leader to CEO teacher and the origins of my committed passion for becoming the coach I wish I had early in my career.
+This is the story of my unlikely journey from a novice leader to a leadership teacher and the origins of my unwavering passion for becoming the coach I wish I had during the early stages of my career.

 Just a Little Hustle

-Just before my 26th birthday, I was named Corporate Operations Director for a medium-sized health and wellness company.
-As in most organizations, my talent for accepting responsibility and delivering a healthy bottom line was rewarded with a series of promotions that brought me from a location manager to corporate officer in under two years.
-Before I knew it, I was not only responsible for creating financial results but also an expanding team of people with whom I was expected to drive successful outcomes.
-With promotions comes the assumption that if you know how to drive results, you must know how to lead people - I'm here to tell you, nothing is further from the truth.
+Just before my 26th birthday, I was appointed as the Corporate Operations Director for a medium-sized health and wellness company.
+As in most organizations, my talent for shouldering responsibility and delivering a robust bottom line was rewarded with a series of promotions that elevated me from a location manager to corporate officer in under two years.
+Suddenly, I found myself responsible not only for achieving financial results bus also a growing team of individuals I was expected to lead successfully.
+Promotions often bring the assumption that if you can deliver results, you must know how to lead people - I'm here to tell you, nothing could be further from the truth.

 Houston We Have a Problem

-I was trying to navigate my position of authority with a command-and-control version of leadership I derived from god-only-knows where and getting the poor results that often come along with leadership rigidity.
-At the time, I equated compliance with competence and enforced complicated systems of accountability that deteriorated the professional relationships I counted on.
-Micromanagement, inflexibility and frustration were such hallmarks of my leadership approach that I (along with my 5'1" frame) earned myself the nickname "Napoleon."
-I wish I understood then what I know know - a leader's success is defined by the quality of their professional partnerships.
+In my early days of authority, I attempted to navigate my role using a command-and-control style of leadership that I had picked up from who-know-where, and it yielded the poor results that typically accompany such rigidity in leadership.
+At the time, I equated compliance with competence and enforced complicated accountability systems that deteriorated the professional relationships I depended on.
+Micromanagement, inflexibility, and frustration were so synonymous with my leadership that I, along with my 5'1" frame, earned the nickname "Napoleon."
+If only I had understood then what I do now - a leader's success is largely determined by the quality of their professional partnerships.

 Spinning Wheels

-In the absence of any guidance, mentorship or coaching about the long-term benefits of strong professional partnerships, I was left to interpret any negative feedback I was given and adjust on my own.
-I naively believed systems and processes were the keys to organizational salvation and couldn't find that sweet spot between driving outcomes and cultivating strong professional relationships at the same time.
-My frustration grew, negative feedback kept coming and I felt I had nowhere to turn for advice on how to get it right.
-As it turns out, my experience is not that unusual.
+With no guidance, mentorship, or coaching on what I was doing wrong, I was left to interpret negative feedback and make adjust on my own.
+Naively, I believed that systems and processes were the keys to organizational salvation, so couldn't find the delicate balance between achieving results and fostering strong professional relationships at the same time.
+My frustration mounted, negative feedback continued to come, and I felt I lost with no source of guidance on how to get it right.
+As it turns out, my experience is not that uncommon.

-• How many leaders begin their careers full of hope and resolve, only to find they've hit their heads on the ceiling of effectiveness too early?
+• How many leaders begin their careers brimming with hope and determination, only to discover they've hit a roadblock of ineffectiveness too soon?

-• How many are applauded for the results they achieve, then simultaneously criticized for the shortcomings they encounter?
+• How many are praised for their accomplishments while simultaneously criticized for their shortcomings?

-• How many leaders have the awareness they aren't doing something right, yet lack the wisdom and insight necessary to move things in the right direction?
+• How many leaders are aware they're not getting something right but lack the wisdom and insight needed to rectify the situation?

-The short answer is too many!
-Too many leaders are painfully aware of a leadership gap and have no idea how bridge their current skills with expectations.
-While many high-potential professionals are taught to deliver results over the course of their careers, too few are provided the relationship education required to cultivate their own leadership potential.
+The simple answer is too many.
+Too many leaders painfully recognize a gap in their leadership skills but lack the guidance to bridge their current abilities with expectations.
+While many high-potential professionals are trained to deliver results over the course of their careers, far too few receive the necessary education to nurture their leadership potential.

 Beginning to See the Light

-A radical shift in organizational culture had taken place over the last decade since I joined the workforce.
-The days of strictly professional exchanges in the workplace had given way to some overlap with discussions of personal well-being.
-Businesses transitioned from bottom-line-driven enterprises to conscious capitalistic organizations with moral and ethical mandates.
-We came to expect more from our leaders than achieving goals and outcomes; we now expect them to partner with us to cultivate all aspects of our professional potential.
-In short, leadership expectations shifted from managing outcomes to inspiring people, and the leaders who how to cultivate strong professional relationships will survive in the next generation.
+I realized that a profound transformation had occurred in organizational culture during the decade since I had entered the workforce.
+The era of purely professional interactions had evolved, making room for discussions about personal well-being.
+Businesses had shifted from being solely profit-driven entities to conscious capitalistic organizations with strong moral and ethical commitments.
+We now demand more from our leaders than mere goal achievement; we expect them to join us in nurturing all aspects of our professional potential.
+In essence, leadership expectations had moved from managing outcomes to inspiring people, and those who know how to build robust professional relationships will be the ones to thrive in the next generation.

-That was it - the lightbulb moment where I suddenly realized that if I wanted to thrive as a leader, I would have to adapt my style to meet the rising leadership demands of empathy, connection and development.
-That speaker made be believe for the first time that I could learn to be a better leader.
+That was the pivotal moment when the light bulb illuminated in my mind.
+I realized that if I wanted to flourish as a leader, I had to adapt my style to align with the rising leadership demands for empathy, connection, and development.
+The speaker on that stage was the first to provide the insight I needed to become a better leader.

 A Growth Mindset

-I became was fascinated by the intersection of human behavior and work, and relentless in my consumption of books, podcasts, classes and seminars about leadership.
-I studied voraciously, built a repertoire of skills and practiced deploying my lessons at work.
-I channeled my gifts of strategic planning, organization and direct communication in entirely new ways and learned to invest just as much attention into building strong relationships as I did in creating successful outcomes.
+I became captivated by the intersection of human behavior and work, and I delved into a relentless pursuit of knowledge through books, podcasts, classes, and seminars on leadership.
+I consumed information voraciously, honed my skills, and applied my lessons at work.
+I channeled my talents for strategic planning, organization, and clear communication in entirely new ways.
+I learned to invest just as much energy in nurturing strong relationships as I did in achieving successful outcomes.

-The improved quality of my partnerships allowed collective accomplishment beyond anything I would have achieved under my previous command-and-control leadership style.
-My teams were stronger, the results spoke for themselves and I experienced a level of professional fulfillment I could not have imagined possible a dozen years before.
-I finally understood how to create organizational value in a meaningful way and experienced the gratification that comes from cultivating potential in others.
-Eventually, coaching and mentoring my team to achieve career success replaced exceeding revenue targets as the most fulfilling part of my job.
+The resulting enhancement in the quality of my partnerships led to collective achievements that exceeded what was possible under my previous command-and-control leadership style.
+My teams grew stronger, the results spoke for themselves, and I experienced a level of professional satisfaction I could not have envisioned a dozen years earlier.
+I finally grasped how to create meaningful organizational value and enjoyed the fulfillment that comes from nurturing potential in others.
+Coaching and mentoring my team to achieve career success eventually replaced the satisfaction of exceeding revenue targets as the most rewarding aspect of my job.

-Nothing was better than sitting across from someone, discovering what really matters and providing them with the support, wisdom and insight necessary to design professional lives they loved.
+Nothing compared to the experience of sitting across from someone, uncovering what truly matters to them, and providing the support and insight necessary to design a meaningful professional life.

-I began to reflect on my leadership career and wonder what it would have looked like if I started out knowing more of what I know now.
-I became frustrated with the knowledge that leadership wisdom is out there, yet organizations were not prioritizing leadership training to effectively lead a new generation.
-I started to dream about supporting leaders like me - struggling to evolve their skills to meet changing leadership expectations - and longed to have a greater impact on the way we work.
+I began to reflect on my leadership journey and wondered how different it would have been if I had started with the knowledge I now possessed.
+I grew frustrated with the awareness that leadership wisdom was out there, yet organizations were not prioritizing leadership training to effectively guide a new generation.
+I started to dream about supporting leaders like me who were struggling to evolve their skills to meet evolving leadership expectations, longing to have a bigger impact on the way we work.

 Returning With the Elixir

-In his book The Hero with a Thousand Faces, Joseph Campbell talks about the final step in any hero's story - returning with what you have learned to help others.
-My long leadership road taught me to capitalize on my strengths, understand my derailing behaviors and develop diverse methods to meet organizational challenges, yet reaching that point was a difficult process of trial and error.
-I knew there was a better way to establish leadership mastery and believed the best way to show appreciation for insight by sharing it with others.
+In his book The Hero with a Thousand Faces, Joseph Campbell discusses the final step in any hero's story: returning with what you've learned to help others.
+My long leadership journey taught me to leverage my strengths, recognize my pitfalls, and develop diverse approaches to address organizational challenges.
+However, reaching the point of achievement was a challenging process of trial and error.
+I knew there had to be a better way to master leadership, and the best way to show appreciation for the valuable insights I had gained was to share them with others.

-I went back to school to earn my masters (twice), became a trained and accredited coach and started my own executive consulting firm.
-Today, I work with leaders all over the world to support, cultivate and express their own unique leadership values in the organizations they serve.
-I prepare them for the ever-expanding scope of skills required to produce results and cultivate strong professional relationships, and I help them to become the heroes in their own lives.
+I went back to school, earning my master's degree twice, became a trained and accredited coach, and launched my own executive consulting firm.
+Today, I work with leaders worldwide, helping them support, cultivate, and express their unique leadership values in the organizations they serve.
+I prepare them for the expanding array of skills required to yield both results and strong professional relationships, helping them become the heroes in their own lives.

-Along the way I remind myself the best teachers are not those who have done everything perfectly, but instead those who have navigated difficult terrain, taken wrong turns and made mistakes.
-My leadership challenges fueled my desire to find a better way and my accumulated education, wisdom and experience is what I share with those on a similar quest for leadership mastery.
-I am honored to have a partnership role with those aiming to serve through leadership and humbled by the commitment of like-minded individuals who challenge themselves to succeed for the betterment of the organizations they serve.
-Leaders have an extraordinary power to positively impact the lives of others and I could not be more grateful to play even a small role in cultivating that potential.
+Along this journey, I remind myself that the best teachers are not those who have done everything flawlessly, but those who have navigated treacherous terrain, taken wrong turns, and made mistakes.
+My early leadership challenges fueled my desire to find a better way, and the education, wisdom, and experience I've accumulated are what I share with those on a similar quest for leadership mastery.
+I am honored to have a partnership role with those dedicated to serving through leadership and humbled by the commitment of like-minded individuals who challenge themselves to succeed for the betterment of the organizations they serve.
+Leaders possess extraordinary power to positively impact the lives of others, and I couldn't be more grateful to play even a small role in nurturing that potential.

 Heroes Never Walk Alone